andcadev/TLC_Daemon/README.md

 | `error out` | Output |

 LabVIEW enforces connector pane compatibility natively when the VI is launched asynchronously.
 No additional validation is needed.

+## Asynchronous Dynamic Dispatch Pattern

+LabVIEW does not support dynamic dispatch directly when launching a VI asynchronously.
+When working with class hierarchies, the typical workarounds are building the VI path programmatically at runtime, setting connector pane inputs manually, or wrapping the polymorphic call inside a statically-referenced VI that handles dispatch internally.
+All of these approaches add complexity and boilerplate.

+TLC_Daemon establishes a consistent pattern that eliminates these workarounds. `getTaskReference()` acts as the dispatch mechanism: the `TaskController` calls it on whatever `ITask` object it receives, and gets back the correct VI reference automatically.
+Polymorphism is used *before* the asynchronous launch, to select the VI, rather than during it.
+No wrappers, no dynamic path construction.
+If two concrete tasks are available and the caller passes the right one to the `TaskController`, the correct VI is launched without any additional logic.

+The second part of the pattern concerns data passing.
+In LabVIEW, passing data to and retrieving results from an asynchronously launched VI requires knowing its connector pane in advance.
+TLC_Daemon solves this by imposing a standard connector pane on all task VIs (`ITask in`, `error in` → `ITask out`, `error out`), which the `TaskController` relies on to pass data consistently across all implementations.
+LabVIEW enforces this contract natively at launch time.
+Inside the task VI, the cast from `ITask` to the concrete class gives the task access to its own private data, keeping the controller generic and the task self-contained.

 ## Implementing a Task